kuchersa87/Kaggle/README.md

 # Kaggle

+My profile on Kaggle: https://www.kaggle.com/sergeykucher/competitions

-This is my first attempt.
+This is my first attempt for Titanic dataset.
+Result is better than zero ).
-I will try agian
+I will try agian.